Skip to main content

 Using Token Authentication

-Use the same process as above, creating a Kubernetes secret TOKEN
+Use the same process as above, creating a Kubernetes secret containing TOKEN.

 What sources are supported?